Create and edit audiences

 Close/delete/reopen an audience

-When you delete an audience, it is removed from all destinations.
+When you delete an audience, it is removed from all destinations, and members of the audience are no longer eligible to be served ads per the audience criteria.

 You can close an audience for individual destinations when you edit an audience.